andyLaurito92/books-summaries/system-design/grokking-the-system-design-interview/intro.md

 of these?
 - How much and at which layer should we introduce cache to speed things up?
 - What components need better load balancing?
 Load balancing at which level?

+## Identifying and resolving bottlenecks

+Try to identify and discuss the bottlenecks of the system:

+- Is there any single point of failure?
+How do we mitigate it?
+- Do we have enough replicas of the data so that if we lose a few servers we can still serve our users?
+- Do we have enough copies of different services running such that a few failures will not cause total system shutdown?
+- How are we monitoring th eperformance of our service?
+Do we get alerts whenever critical components fail or their performance degrade?